Robyn Parker: Ministerial career

 introduction of legislation banning solaria, making NSW the second in the world to do so (a lead other states have followed) and provided increased funding for community, local government, not for profit and aboriginal heritage projects throughout New South Wales.

 Parker and the Environment Protection Authority received a lot of criticism following a hexavalent chromium emission at Orica's ammonium nitrate plant in Newcastle in August 2011;.
 Parker refused to apologise for why there was a delay in informing the public of the spill claiming she was left off of a crucial departmental email.
 The Sydney Morning Herald reported " It was also reported that there was a pattern going back more than a decade with 32 documented serious pollution incidents in New South Wales since 1999 in which companies failed to notify authorities within 24 hours.
-Ms Parker has been criticised for not notifying the public about the incident until Thursday afternoon, three days later, despite being informed on Wednesday evening."
+Parker has been criticised for not notifying the public about the incident until Thursday afternoon, three days later, despite being informed on Wednesday evening."
 The Parliamentary report showed that Parker was notified about the incident by the Office of Environment and Heritage on 10 August 2011 at 4.23pm.
 In the morning of 11 August 2011, the Premier's Chief of Staff was notified by Parker's office and Parker informed the parliament at 3:30pm.
 It was reported that Parker received media training from journalist John Mangos to handle the crisis.
 The head of Orica claimed he tried to contact Parker about the spill three times with no success.
 Parker responded "The time for Orica to contact the Government and environmental authorities was as soon as the Kooragang Island leak occurred – not seven days later".
 In November 2011, NSW Opposition Leader John Robertson called on the Premier to sack Parker saying "the job of a minister is to take responsibility for protecting the community and from day one, Ms Parker has clearly failed to live up to that standard".
 An upper house inquiry into the Orica incident was released in February 2012, the inquiry's report stated "The delay by the Minister for the Environment in informing the public regarding the leak, whether by press statement, ministerial statement or other means, was unacceptable" The inquiry also stated "in this instance Minister Parker's actions led to a great deal of political debate ultimately increasing public concern and confusion about the leak."

 Immediately after the Orica incident the Government held an independent inquiry with an independent chairperson.
 Brendan O'Reilly, the former director general of the NSW Premier's department.
-Mr O'Reilly's report stated that "The public were exposed to the media reporting of the political debate with claims and counter claims being made.
+O'Reilly's report stated that "The public were exposed to the media reporting of the political debate with claims and counter claims being made.
 This resulted in increased concerns and confusion in the minds of the public."